Simian-Web-Apps/Python-Examples/README.md

     * `simian-local` allows running locally using pywebview

-    * `simian-examples` contains the examples available in this repository
+    * `simian-examples` contains the the same examples available in the `simian/examples` folder in this repository

     * `simian-builder` contains the builder